-There is a traditional world view of the white British citizen that they are reserved with a ‘stiff upper lip’ attitude to life, deemed to be particularly true of Londoners – even that they are positively rude to strangers.
+There is a traditional worldview of the white British citizen that they are reserved with a ‘stiff upper lip’ attitude to life, deemed to be particularly true of Londoners – even that they are positively rude to strangers.
 This isn’t entirely true.
 London is a very progressive and welcoming city having a highly diverse mix of races and cultures.
 The year 2015 saw the population of London hit an all-time high of 8.5 million and London with the second-largest immigration population in the world (after New York).

-Student Housing Guide London blog cannot start without listing the awesome things to do in this city.
+Our Student Housing Guide London blog cannot start without listing the awesome things to do in this city.
 London is not a tourist hotspot for nothing.
 There is no shortage of things to do in this city, no matter what your taste.
 If you fancy a spot of edutainment, South Kensington is the place to go.
 This corner of West London houses three museums within a stone’s throw of one another: the Science Museum, Natural History Museum and Victoria and Albert Museum (a museum of art and design).
 And as a bonus, they are all free to enter!
 Other popular museums in London worth a visit (again, all free) include the British Museum, Tate Modern, Imperial War Museum and the Wellcome Collection.

-Among the huge concrete jungle that is London, there are some parks around.
+Among the huge concrete jungle that is in London, there are some parks around.
 In the centre, you’ve got the likes of Hyde Park and Regent’s Park, while a little further out you’ve got Greenwich Park, Hampstead Heath, Brockwell Park, and Battersea Park.